 Attached Post Title

-If you attached your Media entries to a particular post (page, product, or anything else), then you can have them renamed based on the title of that post.
-It’s commonly used by users of WooCommerce who like to have their products named after the product’s title.
+If you attached your Media entries to a particular post (page, product, or any other post type), you can have them renamed based on the title of that post.
+This feature is commonly used by users of WooCommerce who like to have their products named after the product’s title.

 If you need to customize or trigger the renaming, you can.
 There are many filters and actions you can use.
 Have a look at the Questions & Issues.